 - Bucket/ bowl to collect grey waste

-You'll probably also need to insulate your vehicle, especially the pipework and put an extra rug/ carpet on the floor.
+You’ll also need to check your camper van heating is working fine and possibly insulate your vehicle, especially the pipework and put an extra rug/ carpet on the floor.

 Make sure you’ve had a full service on your motorhome or campervan before you go and top up the screenwash- salt on the roads means you’ll use it a lot more than usual.